-- Task 1: It’s suggested that you should spend around 20 minutes completing this task.
-The candidates are also required to write at least 150 words.
+• Task 1: It is strongly suggested that you spend around 20 minutes completing this task.
+Candidates are required to write a response of at least 150 words.

 >>> Practice now: IELTS Writing Practice Test